elainebroche-dev/ms1-thrive/README.md

       ![CSS results 1](assets/documentation/validation-results/css-validation-result-1.png)
       ![CSS results 2](assets/documentation/validation-results/css-validation-result-2.png)

-    the warnings are due to 1) import of the Google fonts and 2) a webkit extension for Safari support of the flip-card effect used on the home page.
+      The warnings are due to 1) import of the Google fonts and 2) a webkit extension for Safari support of the flip-card effect used on the home page.

     - Full validation results are available on github here :